OpenBioLink/ThoughtSource/README.md

 * __[svamp](https://github.com/arkilpatel/SVAMP):__ Math word problems.
 Source: SVAMP ([Patel 2021](https://aclanthology.org/2021.naacl-main.168/)).
 Reasoning chains derived from the original dataset. _License:_ MIT.

 We are working on collecting and generating additional datasets, and on further improving the quality of existing datasets (see [dataset issues](https://github.com/OpenBioLink/ThoughtSource/issues?q=is%3Aissue+label%3Adataset)).
-We welcome suggestions for the inclusion of other datasets!
+We welcome suggestions for the inclusion of other datasets.

+__We welcome dataset contributions! 👉 Have a look at our [contribution guide](CONTRIBUTING.md)!__

 ## Code
 ### Libraries